brunoHRX/curso-one-bite/README.md

 Day 5 =

 Finished some exercises of JavaScript, leaned something like cases, switch and while.
 Nicest thing about them is While (something is true or not) { Do this, motherfish}

+Day 6 =

+Make another things with loop conditionals and stuff, stucked on palindrome exercise and started a acc on Code Wars for mor time of solving problems.